This slow-and-steady circuit is super-effective, no matter how unmotivated you are.

 Lift your left arm and extend your right leg until they are in line with the rest of your body.
 Pause, then lower back down, and repeat on the opposite side with right arm and left leg extended.
 That’s one rep. Perform four to five reps total.

 Make it easier: Keep your hands on the floor, and only extend your leg.
+Or, press play to try one of these standing variations:

 Exercise #2: Squat